Transgenderism and intersexuality

 Creating transgender persons via surgery

 In our section on intersexuality, we describe intersexual infants as being born with genitals that do not match either the classical male or female designs.
+Alternately, they have sex chromosomes in their DNA that do not match the classical XX or XY form.

 This essay describes a tragedy resulting from involuntary sexual reassignment surgery performed on an infant.
 It underscores the importance of waiting until a person is sufficiently mature to make